ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toMinute

-Returns the minute componentn (0-59) a date with time.
+Returns the minute component (0-59) a date with time.

 **Syntax**